sighingnow/jekyll-gitbook/_pages/Agent.md

 - Be aware that agents cannot access the Agent Desktop from multiple browsers or multiple tabs of the same browser window.
 In that case, a warning message will be displayed

-> The video below shows a demo about the agent login process and the available options.
+> The video below shows a demo about the agent login process and the available options:
 {: .block-tip }

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">